Last Updated Effective: April 2022

 Users Outside the United States

-ABC Hearing Aid Center is located in the United States.
+Arlington Hearing Center is located in the United States.
 The website are directed solely towards users who reside in the United States.
 If you choose to use the website from outside the United States, you are consenting to the collection, storage, processing, and transfer of your information in and to the United States, pursuant to the laws of the United States.

 Notwithstanding the forgoing, we will honor the following requests from users: